 How to Future-Proof Your Career From AI and Automation?

-The career development implication is specific: professionals who deliberately invest in the capabilities that AI cannot yet replicate are the ones most structurally insulated from displacement risk.
-These capabilities are the same ones that make effective leaders, trusted advisers, and valued specialists: the ability to exercise sound judgment with incomplete information, to synthesise insights from multiple disciplines in service of a specific context, to build and maintain complex human relationships, and to communicate with clarity and persuasion in high-stakes situations.
+The career development implication is specific.
+Professionals who invest in capabilities AI cannot replicate are most insulated from displacement.
+These are the same capabilities that define effective leaders and trusted advisers.
+They include exercising sound judgment with incomplete information.
+They include synthesising insights from multiple disciplines.
+Also includes building and maintaining complex human relationships.
+They include communicating with clarity and persuasion in high-stakes situations.

 When to Re-skill Versus When to Upskill?